thp/urlwatch/docs/source/reporters.rst

 Gotify
 ------

+[Gotify](https://gotify.net/) is a server for sending and receiving messages in real-time through WebSockets.

 To push notifications to a gotify server you need an application token.

 You can create one for urlwatch like so: